ericjbible/web_project_3/README.md

 ### Overview
 * Intro
 * Figma
-* Images
+* Technology & Methodology Used

 **Intro**

 This is a project about traveling across the US.
-We've made it so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+I've made it so all the elements are displayed correctly on popular screen sizes so it is responsive.
+This was done as a part of the YPracticum Web Developer bootcamp for cohort 11 (Tomato Cohort).

 **Figma**

 * [Link to the project on Figma](https://www.figma.com/file/xM9rNsdK4iNcFJmDZho3Aw/Sprint-3%3A-From-Portland-to-Portland-%2F-desktop-%2B-mobile?node-id=500%3A0)

-**Images**

-The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
-Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

-Good luck and have fun!
+**Technology & Methodology Used**

+This project has been completed with use of the BEM methodology for class naming conventions and code file structure.

+The following technologies and concepts were used in this project:
+- Semantic HTML
+- CSS with focus on specificity and inheritance
+- Git/GitHub
+- Browser Debugging (with dev tools)
+- Image compression and optimization ([for SVGs](https://jakearchibald.github.io/svgomg/) and [for PNGs](https://tinypng.com/))